danwiseman/scryfall-consumer/Readme.md

 This application will take JSONs that have Tagger tags from Scryfall, and it will then update the corresponding card in the database.
-This works best in conjunction with the above scryfall card consumer.
+This works best in conjunction with the above scryfall card consumer and the Scryfall Card Tagger Producer.

-Currently, I use [NiFi](https://nifi.apache.org/) to push these JSONs into Kafka, but there will be a producer created soon.

 ```json
      {